AssumedBread52/formal-systems/documentation/database.md

 # Database

-Data storage will needed for application data.
+Data storage will be needed for application data.

 ## MongoDB